fenryka/corda-p2p-cpp/README.md

 make package
 ```

-Then copy the tarball to a convienient location, extract it, and add the bin dir to your path, this includes the avro
+Then copy the tarball to a convenient location, extract it, and add the bin dir to your path, this includes the avro
 generator